kedro-org/kedro/docs/source/notebooks_and_ipython/notebook-example/add_kedro_to_a_notebook.md

 big_function()
 ```

-In truth, this code is not much more maintainable than if it were spread throughout multiple notebook cells.
+In truth, this code is not much more maintainable than previous versions.

-Maybe we could do better with a series of smaller functions, which would map more clearly to the Kedro vision of a pipeline of nodes, each of which behave consistently, repeatably and predictably, so that a given input  to a node always returns the same output.
-For those in the know, this is the definition of a pure function and, as per software engineering best practice for readable code, nodes/pure functions should be small single responsibility functions that perform a single specific task.
+Maybe we could do better with a series of smaller functions that map to the Kedro vision of a pipeline of nodes.
+A node should behave consistently, repeatably, and predictably, so that a given input  to a node always returns the same output.
+For those in the know, this is the definition of a pure function.
+Nodes/pure functions should be small single responsibility functions that perform a single specific task.

 Let's try this with our code.
 We'll split it into a set of functions to process the data, which are based on the code in `big_function` but where each function has a single responsibility.
-Then we'll add a set of model evaluation functions which similarly use the code we've written previously but split into three separate functions.
+Then we'll add a set of data science functions which split the model training and evaluation code into three separate functions.

 ```python
 ####################